 Troubles amnesty plan ‘will protect IRA terrorists who murdered hundreds of soldiers’

-Opponents say the plans will “shut down routes to justice” for those who lost loved ones
+Opponents say the plans will ‘shut down routes to justice’ for those who lost loved ones

 Government plans to protect a small number of veterans from prosecution will effectively hand an amnesty to IRA terrorists who murdered of hundreds of armed forces personnel, opponents say.